SignumCollective/sgnbuild/README.md

    - `"library"`: Build a library with Rollup, outputting UMD
  - `sgnbuild.root: string`: Directory in which to find `es6/index.js`
  - `sgnbuild.global: string`: If `sgnbuild.type` is `"library"`, this sets the global to put all exported fields in if the environment is not CommonJS or AMD.
+ - `sgnbuild.uglify: boolean`: If `sgnbuild.type` is `"web"`, the bundle will be run through UglifyJS.

 Take a look at sgnbuild's `package.json` to see an example which is enough for most circumstances: